selincs/CSC311_DB_UI_semesterlongproject/README.md

 o	Sign up validation with double password verification to ensure a user does not misenter their password and create an account they cannot access.

 o	Attempted to integrate Serialization to UserSession class to host User accounts locally and provide Sign Up and Login functionality while maintaining a active and synchronized logged in state.
-(Unable to complete)
+(Incomplete)